Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

 The evenness of $H$ in Item~\ref{item6} can be relaxed.
-For example, our results extend to a Hamiltonian of the form $H(p)=H_1(p)+H_0(p)$, where $H_1$ is even and satisfies Assumption \ref{hp}, and $H_0\in L^\infty$.
-We do not include this extension here for simplicity and to avoid complex notation We use solely the preceding assumption, both \emph{(vii)} and \emph{(viii)}, in Lemma \ref{lem:regularization}, where we need to extend the subsolutions of the Hamilton-Jacobi equation beyond $\Omega$.
-This is done by reflection, and the evenness of $H$ and the rectangular state space ensure that subsolutions are preserved by extension by reflection.
+For example, our results extend to a Hamiltonian of the form ${H(x,p)=H_1(x,p)+H_0(x,p)}$, where $H_1$ is even and satisfies Assumption \ref{hp}, and $H_0\in L^\infty$.
+We do not include this extension here for simplicity and to avoid too complex notation.
+We use Items \ref{item5}, \ref{item6}, and \ref{item6.5} in Lemma \ref{lem:regularization} to extend the subsolutions of the Hamilton-Jacobi equation beyond $\Omega$ through reflection.
+The evenness of $H$ and the rectangular domain ensure the validity of these reflected subsolutions.
+Item \ref{item6.5} is crucial for demonstrating that we retain control over the approximation error when we approximate subsolutions to the Hamilton-Jacobi-Bellman equation (HJB) by convolution with a smooth kernel.
+This hypothesis slightly generalizes the one in \cite{Card1order}.
+That hypothesis was no longer required in \cite{CardGrab}, since the approximation by convolution was done in the Fokker-Planck equation.
+However, the Neumann boundary condition in our case complicates such an approximation, and our method requires using Item \ref{item6.5}.
+The condition on $r$ in Item~\ref{item7} is used to demonstrate a partial H\"older estimate for Problem \ref{var3}, see Lemma \ref{lem:holder} using techniques similar to the ones in \cite{Card1order,CardGrab}.